 There are still some deep-fried options in Thai food like spring rolls but more so it is with fresh ingredients and not dipped into the fryer.

 After you have accomplished a meal in 30 minutes you don’t want to add more time in preparing some elaborate side dish.

 For me, this is a complete meal in a bowl but if you want more then you can add in more vegetables if you like into the soup.
-Handfuls of spinach or kale in the last few minutes of cooking time doesn’t add any effort and gives you that freshness in the end.
+Handfuls of spinach or kale in the last few minutes of cooking time don’t add any effort and give you that freshness in the end.

 If you want more veggies grab a bagged Asian-inspired salad.
 Have that on the side or pop some vegetable spring rolls in the oven.
 Do that at the beginning of your food prep and they will cook right along with your soup.